 Began to snow in the evening–the thermometer at 0°.

 On Jan.
-19, the snow was intolerable:
+19, he called the snow intolerable:

 A snow storm with very high wind all last night & today– Though not much snow (perhaps 7 or 8 inches) falls it is exceedingly drifted–so that the first train gets down about noon & none gets up till about 6 Pm!
-There is no vehicle passing the house before 2 Pm– A fine dry snow–intolerable to face
+There is no vehicle passing the house before 2 Pm– A fine dry snow–intolerable to face.

 There probably is not more than 12 to 18 inches of snow on a level–yet the drifts are very large– Neither milkman nor butcher got here yesterday–& to-day the milkman came with oxen partly through the fields.
 Though the snow is nowhere deep in the middle of the main street–the drifts are very large especially on the N side–so that as you look down the street it appears as uneven as a rolling prairie…I hear that Boston harbor froze over on the 18th down to Fort Independence–